Back to top

 What is homesickness?
 In today’s world, the traveler need not be without family and friends: a quick Skype call can have you face to face with loved ones in seconds, and Facebook means you can keep tabs on the lives of even casual acquaintances from nearly anywhere in the world.
 No, I suspect that the homesickness most suffered nowadays is they type that I have felt lately: an ever-present tightness, just inside the ribcage- some sort of fanatical and deep-seeded devotion to the particular landscape that I call home.

-Morrigan is currently cycling around the world to document what life is like for twenty-somethings all over the planet.
+Morrigan just returned from cycling halfway around the world to document what life is like for Millennials all over the planet.
 You can learn more about the project by clicking on the title above.